 This tab displays the protein identification parameters that were used to guide the search that generated these results.
+For inChorus searching, all parameters used for each search engine are exposed here.

-Filter pane
+Filter Pane

-The Filter Pane allows us to control what to display on the other tabs of the multi-part protein ID report by setting up customizeable filters.
+The Filter Pane allows us to control what to display on the other tabs of the multi-part protein ID report by setting up customizable filters.
 The various parts of this screen are described as follows:

-- Possible Filters list: a list of the filters, currently available, that can be used to build a particular filter set. - Active Filters list: a list of the filters, currently selected, that will be used to filter your results. - Add Filter Button: clone the currently selected filter in the Possible Filters listing to the Active Filters.

-- Apply Filter Button: Apply your filters; any/all selected filters will not be used until this button is actually pressed. - Edit Filter Frame: Edit the settings for the currently selected filter.
-Filters in the Possible Filters list and the Active Filters list can be edited - Options frame: The options listed here fundamentally change what is listed in the De Novo View, regardless of the specific filters selected.
+- Possible Filters list: a list of the filters, currently available, that can be used to build a particular filter set. - Active Filters list: a list of the filters, currently selected, that will be used to filter your results. - Add Filter Button: clone the currently selected filter in the Possible Filters listing to the Active Filters. - Apply Filter Button: Apply your filters; any/all selected filters will not be used until this button is actually pressed. - Edit Filter Frame: Edit the settings for the currently selected filter.
+Filters in the Possible Filters list and the Active Filters list can be edited.